Migrate Azure Kubernetes Service (AKS) and MySQL Flexible Server workloads to availability zone support

 Zone-redundant: Azure Cache for Redis supports zone-redundant configurations in the Premium and Enterprise tiers.
 A zone-redundant cache places its nodes across different availability zones in the same region.

-Global: Azure AD is a global service with multiple levels of internal redundancy and automatic recoverability.
-Azure AD is deployed in over 30 datacenters around the world that provide availability zones where present.
+Global: Microsoft Entra ID is a global service with multiple levels of internal redundancy and automatic recoverability.
+Microsoft Entra ID is deployed in over 30 datacenters around the world that provide availability zones where present.
 This number is growing rapidly as more regions are deployed.